 Explore Asbury Woods Nature Center’s 250-acre property with well-kept trails perfect for exploring on foot, bike or even snow shoes!
 Asbury Woods offers a variety of nature programs that are specifically designed for children along with a variety of programs that are fun for the whole family to enjoy together.
 Bundle up for Pennsylvania’s coolest ride and go snowmobiling on various trails throughout Erie County as designated by the Pennsylvania State Snowmobiling Association or test your skills at downhill skiing and tubing at Mount Pleasant of Edinboro.
 Cross country ski or snow shoe at Presque Isle State Park, Asbury Woods or Erie Bluffs State Park.

-Additional outdoor recreation includes: Camping, birding, ice fishing, geocaching plus Erie Zoo & Botanical Gardens, Goodell Gardens & Homestead, Lake Effect Sailing, Pennsylvania’s Scenic Route 6, Great Lakes Seaway Trail and Presque Isle Touring Company.
+Additional outdoor recreation includes: Camping, birding, ice fishing, geocaching plus Double DAB Riding Stables, Erie Zoo & Botanical Gardens, Goodell Gardens & Homestead, Lake Effect Sailing, Lake Erie Outfitters, Pennsylvania’s Scenic Route 6, and Presque Isle Touring Company.

 Tour On Your Own!